Want to allow Bedrock players to be able to join your Java server? Follow this guide to learn how!

 Step 1: Downloading Geyser

 You will need to download the plugin version of Geyser 1.16.

 First go to GeyserMC's website here and click on the Download Button in the top right

-Every time Bedrock Edition receives an update you will need to download the new update of Geyser, sometimes that can take a couple days.
+Every time Bedrock Edition receives an update you will need to download the new update of Geyser, sometimes that can take a couple of days.

 Step 3: Installing Geyser

 You can install the Geyser plugin like any other plugin.
 If you haven’t installed a plugin before or need help, you can follow this guide: